metabase/metabase/docs/databases/ssh-tunnel.md

 Sometimes when a data warehouse is inside an enterprise environment, direct connections are blocked by security devices such as firewalls and intrusion prevention systems.
 Bastion hosts offer the option to first connect to a computer on the edge of the protected network, then, from that bastion host computer, establish a second connection to the data warehouse within the internal network, essentially patching these two connections together.
 Using the SSH tunneling feature, Metabase can automate this process.

+> Metabase does not currently support VPN connections to databases.
+You can use SSH tunneling to connect to databases in private networks.

 ## How to use SSH tunneling

 When connecting though a bastion host: